peteroupc/peteroupc.github.io/random.md

 | Ruby | (C); `SecureRandom` class (`require 'securerandom'`) |  | `Random#rand()` (floating-point) (A) (E); `Random#rand(N)` (integer) (A) (E); `Random.new(seed)` (default seed uses entropy) |

-(A) Default general RNG implements the [Mersenne Twister](https://en.wikipedia.org/wiki/Mersenne_Twister), which doesn't meet the statistical-random requirements, strictly speaking, but may be adequate for many applications due to its extremely long period.
+(A) Default general RNG implements the [Mersenne Twister](https://en.wikipedia.org/wiki/Mersenne_Twister), which doesn't meet the statistical-random requirements, strictly speaking, but might be adequate for many applications due to its extremely long period.

 (B) JavaScript's `Math.random` is implemented using `xorshift128+` in the latest V8 engine, Firefox, and certain other modern browsers at the time of writing; the exact algorithm to be used by JavaScript's `Math.random` is "implementation-dependent", though, according to the ECMAScript specification.